jokyv/dotfiles/aider/README.md

 ## General notes

-- currently works with python3.12 and below
+- Currently works with python3.12 and below
+- How to install:
-- run a venv with uv and python3.12 as `uv venv talk_to_ai -p python3.12`
+  - Run a venv with uv and python3.12 as `uv venv talk_to_ai -p python3.12`
-  - activate env as `source talk_to_ai/bin/activate`
+  - Activate env as `source talk_to_ai/bin/activate`
-  - `uv pip install aider-chat[help]`
+  - Then run `uv pip install aider-chat[help]`
-- best architect in terms of value per dollar is currently: `openrouter/deepseek/deepseek-r1`
+- best architect model in terms of value per dollar is currently: `openrouter/deepseek/deepseek-r1`
-- prefer `diff` edit format for the editor model as it uses less tokens
+- You should prefer `diff` edit format for the editor model as it uses less tokens
   - add `--editor-edit-format diff` into the initial `aider` command.
+  - or have it in your aider config file.

 ## Run architect/editor setup